 .:The Hanged Men(XII):.

 It is almost universally accepted amongst Mages that there are is no more reviled Arcana than the Hanged Men.
 At least, none which is still considered still existing.
 Once, this was said to be a tossup between several Arcana, but an ancient merger of the Arcana of Death and the Hanged Men has left the Hanged Men with the sole claim to fame.
 The Hanged Men are Mages who have taken the lessons of the Burning Times and now use pain and suffering to power their own magic.
 This suffering may be their own, such as self-flogging, or the suffering of others.
-They have such a natural affinity for causing pain that they have usurped the Judgement as hounds and watchdogs of the Council of Thebes.
+They have such a natural affinity for causing pain that they once usurped the Justice as hounds and watchdogs of the Council of Thebes.

 Not only can they use pain to fuel their magic, allowing them to cast for longer should those around them be suffering, they can also use their power to temporarily cut off their own ability to sense pain.
 They will still be injured, but they won't feel it until their innate spell wears off.